rebane2001/lyra.horse-blog/blog/content/posts/2025-12-svg-clickjacking/index.md

 Similarly, in a real attack, the scaling and color profile issues could be worked around using some JavaScript tricks or simply by implementing the filter a bit differently - this here is just a proof of concept that's a bit rough around the edges.

-But yeah, that's a QR code generator built inside and SVG filter!
+But yeah, that's a QR code generator built inside an SVG filter!

 Took me a while to make, but I didn't want to write about it just being "theoretically possible".